rawah96/youtube-clone/README.md

-This web app was made using reactjs and material UI.
+This web app was made using reactjs and material UI, and deployed to github pages.

 It implements the basic features in youtube.